-View this years trial ratings for all plants by selecting "Annuals" below.
+View this years trial ratings for all plants by selecting "Annuals" or "Perennials" below.

 When viewing the annual results, these are some helpful hints to keep in mind so that you can understand how to interpret the chart and each plant's score: